-Contract Specialists from District of Columbia agencies with contracting authority and those from the D.C.
-Office of Contracting and Procurement forward written requests inquiring about the compliance status of entities that wish to do business with the District.
-The Tax Division forwards a response to these specialists to denote whether the entity is "In Compliance," "Not in Compliance," or "Not Registered."
-If the entity is "not in compliance", the entity must become compliant by filing missing reports and/or remitting payment to clear monetary delinquency.
-Payments must be made by certified funds.
-If the entity is "not registered," it must submit documentation to the agency so that the agency can determine if the entity is liable under the statute.
-Once the entity resolves the issues, a revised compliance response is forwarded to the appropriate contract specialist to state that the entity is in compliance because they resolved their issue in full or are in compliance with an approved payment agreement.
+Contract Specialists from District of Columbia agencies with contracting authority and those from the DC Office of Contracting and Procurement forward written requests inquiring about the compliance status of entities that wish to do business with the District.
+The UI Tax Division responds to these specialists to advise whether the entity is "In Compliance," "Not in Compliance," or "Not Registered."
+If the entity is "Not in Compliance," the entity must become compliant by filing missing reports and/or remitting payment to clear the monetary delinquency.
+Payments must be made with certified funds.
+If the entity is "Not Registered," it must submit documentation to the agency so that the agency can determine if the entity is liable under the statute.
+Once the entity resolves the issues and/or demonstrates adherence to an agreed-upon payment arrangement, a revised compliance response is forwarded to the appropriate Contract Specialist to indicate that the entity is in compliance.
 The compliance process is automated due to the high volume of requests.